 Structural decomposition

-Context
+Architecture overview

 The system consists of multiple different applications running in a single application container (the plugin application) adapted the needs of the different user groups.
 Every application implements a specific group of aspect of the system.
 To enforce a consistent user experience and to provide only a single Windows application to the users, the system uses the plugin pattern.

 The different applications plugged into the plugin application are all structured according to strict layer architecture, i.e. the layer architecture is the top level structural decomposition used.

-Architecture overview

 The system consists of multiple different applications running in a single application container (the plugin application) adapted the needs of the different user groups.
 Every application implements a specific group of aspect of the system.
 To enforce a consistent user experience and to provide only a single Windows application to the users, the system uses the plugin pattern.